MATT-CTR: Unleashing a Model-Agnostic Test-Time Paradigm for CTR Prediction with Confidence-Guided Inference Paths: Related Work

 \subsection{Test-Time Scaling}

 The performance of Large Language Models (LLMs) has seen remarkable progress in recent years \cite{llmd1, llmd2, llmd3, llmd4}.
 These improvements stem from two primary areas: advanced fine-tuning techniques, such as reinforcement learning frameworks that enable models to iteratively refine their outputs \cite{llmrl1, llmrl2, llmrl3}, and, critically, methods that exploit additional test-time computation \cite{ttl1, ttl2, ttl3, ttl4}.
 The latter has proven particularly effective, with studies showing that techniques like hierarchical hypothesis search can yield greater performance gains than simply scaling model parameters \cite{ttl1, ttl2}.
 This body of work establishes a clear trade-off, demonstrating the significant potential of inference-time optimization.
 However, while this work provides valuable insights, LLM-specific test-time methods are deeply coupled with their underlying architectures and task formats, rendering them non-transferable to CTR prediction models.
-This gap, combined with the proven potential of the test-time paradigm and the escalating costs of training ever-larger CTR models, underscores the urgent need for a model-agnostic test-time paradigm tailored specifically to the CTR prediction field.
+This gap, combined with the proven potential of the test-time paradigm, underscores the urgent need for a model-agnostic test-time paradigm tailored specifically to the CTR prediction field.
+While TTA explored the test-time paradigm in recommendation, it focused on augmenting user sequences to improve sequential recommendation and fail to address the problem of feature combination sparsity that plagues CTR prediction \cite{tta}.